Cardiff Arms Park: Association football

 The Riverside Football Club, founded in 1899, played some matches at the Arms Park until 1910, when they moved to Ninian Park, and later became Cardiff City Football Club.

 On 31 May 1989, Wales played its first international game against West Germany at the National Stadium in a World Cup qualifying match, which ended goalless.
 It was also the first ever international football match held in Great Britain that was watched by all-seater spectators.

 The adjoining Cardiff Rugby Club ground has also been used for Association Football.
 In July 1995, Ton Pentre played two Intertoto Cup games there, against Heerenveen (Netherlands) and Uniao Leiria (Portugal) as their own ground was not suitable.
 The Heerenveen game - the first ever soccer match to be played there - kicked off at 6pm on Saturday 1 July 1995 and resulted in the Dutch side winning 7–0.
 The Wales U-21 team have also played a home game there in the late 1990s.

+On 5 April 2017, the ground was used to host the men's and women's football matches as part of the 2017 Welsh Varsity, between Cardiff University and Swansea University.
+The women's game finished in a 1-1 draw, while the men's game resulted in a 1-0 win for Swansea.